Joint modelling of the body and tail of bivariate data: Introduction

 \subsection{Extremal dependence properties}

-When the focus lies on extreme values, studying the extremal dependence between the variables is of interest.
-Two variables are said to be asymptotically dependent (AD) if joint extremes occur at a similar frequency to marginal extremes, or asymptotically independent (AI) otherwise.
-To quantify this dependence, \citet{ColesAll1999} propose the measure $\chi=\displaystyle{\lim_{r\rightarrow 1}\,\chi(r)}\in [0,1]$ with
+When the focus lies on extreme values, studying the extremal dependence \-between the variables is of interest.
+Two variables are said to be asympto\-tically dependent (AD) if joint extremes occur at a similar frequency to marginal extremes, or asymptotically independent (AI) otherwise.
+This dependence can be quantified through the measure $\chi=\displaystyle{\lim_{r\rightarrow 1}\,\chi(r)}\in [0,1],$ where the limit exists, with

-where $C$ is the copula of $(X,Y)$.
+where $C$ is the copula of $(X,Y);$ see \citet{Joe1997} or \citet{ColesAll1999}.
 The random variables $X$ and $Y$ are asymptotically independent if $\chi=0,$ whereas if $\chi>0$ they are asymptotically dependent.

 A complementary measure to $\chi$ is the residual tail dependence coefficient $\eta\in (0,1]$ proposed by \citet{LedfordTawn1996}.
 For a function $\Lcal$ that is slowly-varying at zero, they assume that the joint tail can be written as